 Public Health and Environmental Radiation Protection Standards for Yucca Mountain, Nevada (40 CFR Part 197)

 Yucca Mountain, Nevada is the Department of Energy’s (DOE) potential geologic repository designed to dispose of spent nuclear fuelspent nuclear fuelFuel that has been withdrawn from a nuclear reactor after use.
 It is still highly radioactive. and high-level radioactive wastehigh-level radioactive wasteHighly radioactive materials produced as a byproduct inside nuclear reactors.
 Other highly radioactive materials can be designated as high-level waste, if they require permanent isolation..
-EPA's role at the proposed Yucca Mountain repository was to set standards to protect public health by limiting the radiation exposure to individuals living closest to the facility and most likely to be exposed to releases of radioactive material.
-EPA’s standards address all environmental pathways, including air, groundwater and soil.
+The EPA's role at the proposed Yucca Mountain repository was to set standards to protect public health by limiting the radiation exposure to individuals living closest to the facility and most likely to be exposed to releases of radioactive material.
+The EPA’s standards address all environmental pathways, including air, groundwater and soil.
 The standards:

 - Take into account exposure through all potential pathways, and account for releases caused by a borehole going through a waste container and into the underlying groundwater (the “human intrusion” standard).